What is aspergillosis?

 Treatment of systemic aspergillosis

-Treatment is very difficult for systemic or disseminated aspergillosis in dogs.
-Antifungals are available, although they can be expensive and long-term treatment (for months to years) is often required.
+Treatment of systemic or disseminated aspergillosis in dogs is very difficult.
+Antifungal treatments are available, although they can be expensive.
+Long-term treatment (for months to years) is often required.
 Drugs such as itraconazole have proven successful in some cases.
 Systemic aspergillosis in humans has been treated with terbinafine and posaconazole (Noxafil®).
 The effectiveness of other antifungal drugs used in human medicine is less clear.

 Can I get aspergillosis from my dog?

 Birds are the most common source of infection in humans.
-While the potential to contract aspergillosis from your dog exists, it is less likely if you practice good personal hygiene, especially hand washing, and avoid handling any discharges.
+While you can contract aspergillosis from your dog, it is less likely if you practice good personal hygiene, especially handwashing, and avoid handling any discharges.
 If your dog has been diagnosed with aspergillosis, ask your physician for advice.